niknetniko/GetterSetterVerifier/readme.md

 - Getter should not have a parameter and should return same type as backing field
 - Setter should have exactly one parameter of the same type as the backing field and should have void return type
 - Setter should only affect the backing field to which is is related and should set the field with the parameter value
-- Getter should return the exact same object as the backing field
+- Getter should return an equal object as the backing field.
+The test checks, if the returned object is equal to the backing field.
+This is handled, as the object might be wrapped into an unmodifiable object (e.g. Collections) to avoid giving access to the implementation field.

 Configuration
 ---